nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

     * Expected: `Not enough in fridge to remove!` User attempted to remove a greater quantity than what was available in the fridge.
 Error message was thrown.
 No food is removed.
 6. Test case: `remove chicken`
-    * Expected: `Sorry my friend, please give a valid input.` It is required to specify the quantity to be removed with `/qty`.
+    * Expected: `Sorry my friend, you have entered an invalid input.
+      Enter 'help' for more information about the correct input format.` It is required to specify the quantity to be removed with
+      `/qty`.

 ### Searching for a food